 Affiliate marketing is a performance-based marketing activity.
-An affiliate or publisher promotes a product or service online and is compensated for achieving a specific objective or action.
-A merchant or advertiser specifies the action, which is usually a valid sale.
-For example, a merchant will pay an affiliate a 30 percent sales commission.
-Some merchants have pay per lead programs that pay affiliates for getting prospects.
-For instance, an advertiser pays one dollar for each person who establishes an account.
+An affiliate promotes a product/service online and receives compensation for achieving a specific objective or action.
+A merchant or advertiser specifies the goal, which is usually a valid sale.
+For example, a merchant will pay the affiliate a 30 percent sales commission.
+Some merchants have pay per lead programs that pay for getting prospects and signups.

 Affiliate marketing differs from network marketing, also known as referral marketing and multilevel marketing, in that activities are conducted only online.
 Secondly, it doesn’t seek to leverage a person’s network, and affiliates don’t need to sell directly to anyone.
 Ninety-nine percent of affiliate programs are free to join and don’t require an investment or startup fee.

 Affiliate marketing consists of a series of steps from program development to creating links for affiliates to use.

 Suppose a company wants to offer an affiliate program.
 They can create and fill an affiliate manager position or outsource duties to a third-party.
 They can manage their program in-house, through an affiliate network, or both.
 There are pros and cons to each approach, which is why most companies choose one or the other.